python-websockets/websockets/docs/howto/django.rst

 2. Deploying a separate WebSocket server next to your Django project.
-This technique is well suited when you need to add a small set of real-time features — maybe a notification service — to a HTTP application.
+This technique is well suited when you need to add a small set of real-time features — maybe a notification service — to an HTTP application.

 .. _Channels: https://channels.readthedocs.io/